Dr Abigail Millings

 2013: (PI) ESRC Seminar Series: Applying Relationships Science to Contemporary Interventions. £26,898 (FEC).
 With Judi Walsh (UEA), Kate Cavanagh (Sussex), Angela Rowe (Bristol), & Kathy Carnelley (Southampton).

 2013: (Co-I) British Skin Foundation: Can attachment style predict coping and success of coping based intervention in people with skin conditions? £9,757.
-With Stacey Lavda (PI) & Andrew Thompson (both Sheffield)
+With Stacey Lavda (PI) & Andrew Thompson.

-2013: (Co-I) EU F7 - EASEL: Expressive Agents for Symbiotic Education and Learning. €2.9m With Tony Prescott (Sheffield PI), Roger Moore & Amanda Sharkey (both Sheffield) and partners at Universitat Pompeu Fabra (Project co-ordinators), University of Pisa, University of Twente, & Semmelweis University.
+2013: (Co-I) EU F7 - EASEL: Expressive Agents for Symbiotic Education and Learning. €2.9m With Tony Prescott (Sheffield PI), Roger Moore, & Amanda Sharkey (Sheffield) and partners at Universitat Pompeu Fabra (Project co-ordinators), University of Pisa, University of Twente, & Semmelweis University.

 2013: (Co-I) Sheffield Care Trust - A Service evaluation of the PARO seal robot. £10k With Gail Mountain (PI) and Amanda Sharkey)

-2009: (Co-I) Small Research Grant from the Nuffield Foundation: Implicit behavioural mimicry and adult attachment. £7,490.
-With Dr Natalie Hall (PI)
+2009: (Co-I) Small Research Grant from the Nuffield Foundation: Implicit behavioural mimicry and adult attachment. £7,490 With Natalie Hall (PI, Reading)

 A list of key publications can be found below.
 For a full list of publications please click here